-- 5.7.1 All rear suspension radius rods must be of a fixed solid steel design. - 5.7.2 Only two (2) radius rods per side are permitted.
-One additional rod per side for brake floater only is allowed. - 5.7.3 Only one (1) single unit birdcage per side is permitted.
+- 5.6.1 All rear suspension radius rods must be of a fixed solid steel design. - 5.6.2 Only two (2) radius rods per side are permitted.
+One additional rod per side is permitted for brake floater only. - 5.6.3 Only one (1) single unit birdcage per side is permitted.
 Birdcage must spin freely forward and backward.
 Radius rods must mount to birdcage or solid on rear end housing.
 If one radius rod is on a bird cage then all rods must be on birdcages.
-One additional floated birdcage-style bracket and radius rod is permitted per side to accommodate floated brake system only.

-- 5.7.4 Springs and /or shocks may be mounted to birdcage or lower radius rod or solid on rear end housing.
-If mounted on housing, it may be no more than seven (7) inches from center of axle tube and mounted solid. - 5.7.5 Only one (1) mechanical traction device is permitted.
-Only one (1) pull bar or one lift arm is permitted. - 5.7.6 Pull bar is defined as a continuous assembly that is connected to the top of the rear end and extends forward to a solid mounting point located on the chassis.
+One additional floated birdcage-style bracket and radius rod is permitted per side to accommodate floated brake system only. - 5.6.4 Springs and /or shocks may be mounted to birdcage or lower radius rod or solid on rear end housing.
+If mounted on housing, it may be no more than seven (7) inches from center of axle tube and mounted solid. - 5.6.5 Only one (1) mechanical traction device is permitted.
+Only one (1) pull bar or one lift arm is permitted. - 5.6.6 Pull bar is defined as a continuous assembly that is connected to the top of the rear end and extends forward to a solid mounting point located on the chassis.
 The mounting location at both the front and rear of the pull bar may be adjustable but must remain constant during competition (cannot be adjustable from the cockpit).
-A lift arm is defined as a solid steel triangulated bar that is connected at the top and bottom of the rear end housing and extends forward where it is connected to a shock or shock-spring coil-over combination and a limiting chain (with or without a biscuit for cushion).
-One stabilizer bar is permitted. - 5.7.7 Steel coil-over eliminators and/or steel-aluminum coil-over kits are permitted on the rear only but must conform to shock and spring rules. - 5.7.8 Rear panhard bars are permitted but must be made of steel and may be attached by using a minimum three-quarter (0.75) inch i.d. steel heim joint.
+A lift arm is defined as a solid steel triangulated bar that is connected at the top and bottom of the rear end housing and extends forward where it is connected to a shock or shockspring coil-over combination and a limiting chain (with or without a biscuit for cushion).
+One stabilizer bar is permitted. - 5.6.7 Steel coil-over eliminators and/or steel-aluminum coil-over kits are permitted on the rear only but must conform to shock and spring rules. - 5.6.8 Rear panhard bars are permitted but must be made of steel and may be attached by using a minimum three-quarter (0.75) inch i.d. steel heim joint. - 5.6.9 Vertically mounted steel limiting chains (with or without rubber bump stops) may be utilized in the rear of the race car.
+Chain may be mounted to floating or bearing-type brackets on the rear end.
+A maximum of one (1) chain per wheel is permitted.
+Must remain loose at ride height.

-5.8 Shocks:
+5.7 Shocks: